PrithivRaaj/tnsdc_GEN-AI/README.md

 # tnsdc_GEN-AI

-Pharmaceutical chatbox is a conversational system designed to provide an intelligent response to the user’s queries regarding healthcare.By focusing the developing LLM models, I have chosen llama-2-7b-chat.ggmlv3.q4_0.bin conversational AI
+Pharmaceutical chatbot is a conversational system designed to provide an intelligent response to the user’s queries regarding healthcare.By focusing the developing LLM models, I have chosen llama-2-7b-chat.ggmlv3.q4_0.bin conversational AI